wso2/docs-is/en/docs/tutorials/using-wso2-stream-processor-for-adaptive-authentication.md

     }'
     ```

 	You will receive a response similar to the response shown below.

     ``` java
 	< HTTP/1.1 200 OK
 	< content-length: 0
 	< server: wso2-http-transport
 	< date: Wed, 6 Jun 2018 14:20:53 +0530
     ```

+	!!! info
 		Since all sources in Siddhi are asynchronous, the client does not
 		receive any data from events that are published to the source
 		streams (i.e., the only response to the client is a
 		`            200 OK           ` message).
 In this tutorial, the
 		user's risk score needs to be calculated based on transactions that
 		the user has made over the last five minutes.
 To achieve this, you
 		must use an HTTP-request source and an HTTP-response sink.
 The
 		HTTP-request source and HTTP-response sink always comes in pairs.

 		The difference between the normal HTTP source and an HTTP-request
 		source is that the HTTP-request source sends a response event to the
 		request using the matching HTTP-response sink.

 11. Add the following HTTP-request source and HTTP-response sink.

     **HTTP-request source**

     ``` java
 	@Source(type = 'http-request', source.id='testsource', basic.auth.enabled='true', parameters="'ciphers:TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256', 'sslEnabledProtocols:TLSv1.1,TLSv1.2'", receiver.url="https://localhost:8280/RiskBasedLogin/InputStream", @map(type='json', @attributes(messageId='trp:messageId',username='$.event.username')))
 	define stream InputStream (messageId string, username string);
     ```

     **HTTP-response sink**

     ``` java
 	@sink(type='http-response', source.id='testsource', message.id='{{messageId}}', @map(type='json'))
 	define stream OutputStream (messageId string, username string, riskScore int)
     ```

     !!! tip

-        **Note** the following in the HTTP-request source and HTTP-response
+        Note the following in the HTTP-request source and HTTP-response
         sink code blocks.

         -   The `             source.id            ` in the source stream